yangliuy/aNMM-CIKM16/README.md

 	Liu Yang, Qingyao Ai, Jiafeng Guo, W. Bruce Croft, aNMM: Ranking Short Answer Texts with Attention-Based Neural Matching Model, In Proceedings of the 25th ACM International Conference on Information and Knowledge Management (CIKM 2016). (https://ciir-publications.cs.umass.edu/pub/web/getpdf.php?id=1240 or http://dl.acm.org/citation.cfm?id=2983818).

 	If you use this code, please cite this paper.

+3. The Tensorflow based implementation in Python for aNMM is relased in the MatchZoo toolkit (https://github.com/faneshion/MatchZoo).

 # How to run